UniversityMLCampJeju/2019/README.md

 ### Camp Teams

 - 5-10 local & remote mentors: daily on/off-line meetings
-- 15 attendees from Asian countries
+- 15 attendees from other countries
-- A few number of speakers  (subject to change)
+- A few number of speakers

 ### Venue (Jeju Island, Korea)